m4r35n357/ODE-Playground/README.md

 The method presented here is a very basic and literal approach based on deviations from a nominal trajectory, using a technique very similar to what is already used in the **Clean Numerical Simulation** shell script described below.

 It was motivated by the first part of the Wernecke paper, but does not attempt the full method, nor use any statistical tools such as ensemble average, or correlation.
-It should be seen as a solution fingerprinting tool for identifying regions of interest rather than a strict '0-1' test, which considering the fractal nature of the results, is probably an unattainable objective.
+It should be seen as a solution fingerprinting tool for identifying regions of interest rather than a strict '0-1' test, which considering the fractal nature of the results (amongst other factors), is probably an unattainable objective.
 As well as distinguishing between limit cycles and chaos, the method used here also identifies unbounded and converged solutions.

 ## Function Analysis (Python)